MicrosoftDocs/Devices-docs/surface/self-serve-warranty-service.md

     > [!div class="mx-imgBorder"]
     > ![Start self-serve repair request](images/self-serve-fig1.png)

 3. You can create a repair request for one or multiple devices.
-Select either **Submit 1 device** at a time or **Submit multiple devices** to use a .csv file to upload multiple serial numbers and click **Next**.
+Select either **Submit 1 device** at a time or **Submit multiple devices** to use a .csv file to upload multiple serial numbers and select **Next**.

     > [!NOTE]
     > **For multiple devices:**